pypa/packaging.python.org/source/specifications/simple-repository-api.rst

 addition, it would be beneficial if any possible new major version to the API can be added without disrupting existing clients expecting the previous API version.

-To enable this, this PEP standardizes on the use of HTTP's `Server-Driven Content Negotiation <https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation>`_.
+To enable this, this spec standardizes on the use of HTTP's `Server-Driven Content Negotiation <https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation>`_.

-While this PEP won't fully describe the entirety of server-driven content negotiation, the flow is roughly:
+While this spec won't fully describe the entirety of server-driven content negotiation, the flow is roughly:

 1. The client makes an HTTP request containing an ``Accept`` header listing all